Marcus Junius Brutus: Medieval and Renaissance views

-In the 12th century, English writer John of Salisbury, who owned a copy of De Officis, emulated Cicero’s beliefs by defending tyrannicide as a moral obligation.
-Thomas Aquinas also initially agreed with Cicero’s defense of Brutus.
-However, he later changed his beliefs, expressing that while tyrants should be overthrown under certain circumstances, mild tyrants ought to be tolerated out of possible unintended consequences.
+In the 12th century, English writer John of Salisbury, who owned a copy of De Officis, emulated Cicero's beliefs by defending tyrannicide as a moral obligation.
+Thomas Aquinas also initially agreed with Cicero's defense of Brutus; however, he later changed his beliefs, expressing that while tyrants should be overthrown under certain circumstances, mild tyrants ought to be tolerated out of possible unintended consequences.
 Dante Alighieri's Inferno notably placed Brutus in the lowest circle of Hell for his betrayal of Caesar, where he (along with Cassius and Judas Iscariot) is personally tortured by Satan.
 Dante's views gave a further theological bent as well: by killing Caesar, Brutus "was resisting God's 'historical design: the development of the Roman Empire with its fusion with Christianity and the Christianised monarchies of his day.

-Renaissance writers, however, tended to view him more positively, as Brutus's assassination of Caesar symbolised ancient republican ideology.
+Renaissance writers tended to view him more positively, as Brutus' assassination of Caesar symbolised ancient republican ideology.
 Various men in the renaissance and early modern periods were called or adopted the name Brutus: In 1537, the "Florentine Brutus", Lorenzino de' Medici, killed his cousin Duke Alessandro allegedly to free Florence; the French pamphlet Vindiciae contra tyrannos (Defences against tyrants) was published in 1579 under the pseudonym Stephanus Junius Brutus; the "British Brutus" Algernon Sidney was executed in 1683 for allegedly plotting against Charles II.
 Brutus was also present in the arts during the early modern period, particularly in Shakespeare's Julius Caesar, which depicted him "more of a troubled soul than a public symbol... [and] often sympathetic".

 Modern views

 Views of Brutus as a symbol of republicanism have remained through the modern period.
 For example, the Anti-Federalist Papers in 1787 were written under the pseudonym "Brutus".
 Similar anti-federalist letters and pamphlets were written by other Roman republican names such as Cato and Poplicola.
 Conyers Middleton and Edward Gibbon, writing in the late 18th century, had negative views.
-Middleton believed Brutus's vacillations in correspondence with Cicero betrayed his claims to philosophical consistency.
-Gibbon conceived of Brutus's actions in terms of their results: the destruction of the republic, civil war, death, and future tyranny.
-More teleological views of Brutus's actions are viewed sceptically by historians today: Ronald Syme, for example, pointed out "to judge Brutus because he failed is simply to judge from the results".
+Middleton believed Brutus' vacillations in correspondence with Cicero betrayed his claims to philosophical consistency.
+Gibbon conceived of Brutus' actions in terms of their results: the destruction of the republic, civil war, death, and future tyranny.
+More teleological views of Brutus' actions are viewed sceptically by historians today: Ronald Syme, for example, pointed out "to judge Brutus because he failed is simply to judge from the results".

 The influential History of Rome by Theodor Mommsen in the late 19th century "cast a damning verdict on Brutus" by ending with Caesar's reforms in 46 BC, along with advancing a view that Caesar "had some sort of solution to the problem of how to deal with Rome's growing empire" (of which there is no surviving description).
 Similarly, views of Brutus are also bound up with assessment of the republic: those who believe the republic was not worth saving or in an inevitable decline, views perhaps coloured by hindsight, view him more negatively.

-There remains little consensus on Brutus's actions as a whole.
+There remains little consensus on Brutus' actions as a whole.